ehn-dcc-development/eu-dcc-business-rules/certlogic/specification/README.md

 To be able to access values in the original data context, CertLogic *may* expand beyond JsonLogic at some point by also adding a key-value pair with key `"data"` to the data object passed to the `<lambda>`, whose value is the original data context.

-### Extract data from an UVCI (`extractFromUVCI`)
+### Extract data from an UCI (`extractFromUVCI`)

-A DCC can contain UVCIs.
+A DCC can contain UCIs - see [Annex 2 of this document](https://ec.europa.eu/health/sites/default/files/ehealth/docs/vaccination-proof_interoperability-guidelines_en.pdf).

+*Note* that since the publication of that document the term “Unique Vaccination Certificate Identifier” and its abbreviation “UVCI” have been deprecated in favour of “Unique Certificate Identifier” (UCI).
+For backward compatibility, code and data may still use “UVCI”.
+In particular, the optional prefix of a UCI's prefix is still `URN:UVCI:`.

-Use cases exist which make it necessary to make decisions based on information contained in a UVCI.
+Use cases exist which make it necessary to make decisions based on information contained in a UCI.
-For more background information on the UVCI format, and design decisions around this operation: see [here](../../documentation/design-choices.md#operation-extract-from-UVCI).
+For more background information on the UCI format, and design decisions around this operation: see [here](../../documentation/design-choices.md#operation-extract-from-UVCI).

-An UVCI-extraction operation has the following form:
+An UCI-extraction operation has the following form:

     {
         "extractFromUVCI": [